Semilinear nonlocal elliptic equations with source term and measure data: Linear equations

-In this subsection, we assume that \eqref{eq_K1} and \eqref{eq_K2} hold.
-Boundary value problems with measures for linear equations involving usual fractional Laplacians have been extensively studied in the literature, see e.g. \cite{Aba_2015,CheVer_2014} for RFL and \cite{AbaDup_2017} for SFL.
-In these works, different types of weak solutions have been used and some of them were proved to be equivalent in some contexts (see \cite[Part 1, chapter 5]{Aba-PhD}).
-Recently, the notion of weak-dual solutions introduced by Bonforte and V\'azquez in \cite{BonVaz_2015} was employed to investigate linear and sublinear elliptic equations involving a wide class of nonlocal operators, as mentioned in Section \ref{sec:preliminaries}.
+In this subsection, we assume that \eqref{eq_G1}--\eqref{eq_G2} hold.
+Boundary value problems with measures for linear equations involving usual fractional Laplacians have been extensively studied in the literature and recently investigated in a general framework, see \cite{Aba-PhD,BonVaz_2015,Aba_2019}.

 Let $\mu \in \M(\Omega,\delta^{\gamma})$.
-Recall that a function $u$ is a weak-dual solution of \eqref{eq_Lmu} if $u \in L^1(\Omega,\delta^{\gamma} )$ and it satisfies
+Recall that a function $u$ is a weak-dual solution of \eqref{eq:Lmu} if $u \in L^1(\Omega,\delta^{\gamma} )$ and it satisfies